co-cart/co-cart/NEXT_CHANGELOG.md

 });
 ```

 To help with hijacking the price, a salt key can be set via the new settings page or by defining a new constant `COCART_SALT_KEY` in your `wp-config.php` file.
-This can be anything you wish it to be as long as it's not rememberable.
+This can be anything you wish it to be as long as it's not memorable.
 It will be encrypted later with **md5** when validated.
 Once a salt key is set, any request to add item/s to the cart with a new price CoCart will check if the salt key was also passed along.
 If the salt key does not match then the price will remain the same.

 ### FAQ